These tips for birth partners are about simple ways to provide effective support during labour and birth.

 Birth partners often want to know what they can do to be of help during labour.
 The key to birth support is to keep it simple and to follow your partner’s lead.
-Be positive and calm and provide practical support so she is comfortable and able to move around.
+If you can be as positive and as calm as possible, you can provide practical support so she is comfortable, able to move around and feel safe.

 1. Provide plenty of positive encouragement especially if your partner is overwhelmed and feels like she can’t keep going.

 2. Eye to eye contact and slow steady breathing will help to keep her calm and focused.

 3. Try massage – the back, shoulders, scalp and hands can be beneficial if she wants to be touched.
 It can be great way to relax and rest in-between the contractions.

 4. Speak quietly and gently, but also firmly when appropriate, to help your partner remain calm and focused.

 5. Remind your partner to keep her jaw loose and to relax her shoulders.
 This will help her to ease any tension and adrenaline.

 6. Encourage her to breathe out – this will prevent breath holding and becoming tense.

 7. Remind your partner to empty her bladder about once an hour.
 This will keep her comfortable and it will make more room for baby.